mohiminulsemon/PostgreSQL-basics/README.md

 ---

-## 7. How to modify data using UPDATE statements?
+## 7. How can you perform data modification using UPDATE statements?

 - The `UPDATE` statement **changes existing records** in a table.
 - Use a **WHERE clause** to specify which rows to update.